How to Join a Classic Car Club — and Why It's Worth Doing

 For European marques: Porsche Club of America (PCA) is one of the largest single-marque clubs in the world with over 140,000 members.
 The Jaguar Clubs of North America (JCNA), BMW Car Club of America (BMW CCA), and marque organizations for Mercedes-Benz, Alfa Romeo, MG, Triumph, Austin-Healey, and other European manufacturers all have active membership and technical programs.

-How to Find Local Chapters and Regional Events
+How to Find Local Chapters and Independent Local Clubs

 National club websites typically have chapter locators that let you find the nearest chapter by state or zip code.
 Start there.
 Most chapters hold regular meetings, monthly drives, and participate in regional shows that do not require traveling across the country.

-If no chapter of your preferred club exists in your area, regional multi-marque clubs often fill the gap.
-Search for "classic car club [your city or region]" — most metropolitan areas have at least one active general club that holds monthly meetings and a show or two per year.
-These are excellent starting points even if you eventually join a marque-specific organization.
+If no chapter of your preferred club exists nearby, regional multi-marque clubs often fill the gap.
+Search "classic car club [your city or county]" — most metropolitan areas have at least one active independent club that holds monthly meetings and a show or two per year.
+These are not affiliated with any national organization, but many are decades old and have deep roots in their local community.

-Classic car shows and cruise nights are the most direct way to find active local clubs.
-The people whose cars you admire at these events are the people in local clubs.
-Ask them.
-The classic car community is generally enthusiastic about new members and forthcoming about where they meet.
+Classic car shows and cruise nights remain the most direct method.
+The people whose cars you admire at these events are almost always club members.
+Ask them directly — the classic car community is generally enthusiastic about new members and forthcoming about where they meet.
+A conversation at a show will also tell you more about a club's culture in ten minutes than its website will in an hour.

 What to Expect as a New Member